LivelyKernel/lively.next/lively.collab/README.md

 ![Topbar with highlighted comment browser button](./img/topbar.png)

-The browser displays all comments currently existing in the world grouped after the morph the comment belongs to.
+The browser displays all comments currently existing in the world grouped by the morph the comment belongs to.
 Clicking on a comment will highlight the morph it belongs to in the world.

 #### Actions on Comments